boufnichel/boufnichel.github.io/_posts/2017-2-15-publish-localhost-to-internet.md

 ---
 layout: post
-title: Hybris hack : publishing my localhost...
+title: Hybris hack...publish your hybris localhost
 ---

 I can't test the connection with the PSP (payment service provider) since my hybris site is local and the server need a public ip to respond...